 Solving this equation with the assumption on $\psi$ given in Eq.~(\ref{eq:psi_anstaz}), we obtain the solution for $\Delta(r)$ as

 where the integration constants are identified as the mass $M$ and the sum of the square of the charges ($P^2+Q^2$).
 The black hole resembles the Reissner-Nordstr\"om black holes asymptotically.
-Using the Eqs.~(\ref{eq:psi_anstaz}) and (\ref{eq: Delta}) the solution for the equations of motion for the dilaton and axion fields are
+Using Eqs.~(\ref{eq:psi_anstaz}) and (\ref{eq: Delta}) the solution for the equations of motion for the dilaton and axion fields is

-where, $d= \frac{(P^2-Q^2)}{2M}$ and $k= \frac{PQ}{M}$ are dilaton and axion charges respectively and $\sigma^2= k^2 + d^2$.
+where, $d= \frac{(P^2-Q^2)}{2M}$ and $k= \frac{PQ}{M}$ are dilaton and axion charges, respectively and $\sigma^2= k^2 + d^2$.

-In the absence of both electric and magnetic charges (i.e. $P=Q=0$), the dyonic and axionic charges also vanish, i.e. $k=d=0$, and we recover the Schwarzschild black hole.
-For any non-zero $P$ and/or $Q$, the line element does not resemble the Riessner-Nordstr\"om black holes.
+In the absence of both electric and magnetic charges (i.e. $P=Q=0$), the dilaton and axionic charges also vanish, i.e. $k=d=0$, and we recover the Schwarzschild black hole.
+For any nonzero $P$ and/or $Q$, the line element does not resemble the Riessner-Nordstr\"om black holes.
 This signifies that these black holes are hairy.
-Another distinguishing feature of these black holes are that they have single horizons -- unlike the Riessner-Nordstr\"om.
+Another distinguishing feature of these black holes is that they have single horizons -- unlike the Riessner-Nordstr\"om.
 Using the relation $k^2+d^2=(P^2+Q^2)^2/{4M^2}$ in the $f(R_{hz})=0$, we get the horizon radius as,

 This feature is also different from Riessner-Nordstr\"om and the dyonic black holes with dilaton field as the only scalar hair.
 We notice a double horizon in general and extremal horizon in a special situation.
-However, the static version of the Kerr-Sen black holes share the similar feature of a single horizon.
+However, the static version of the Kerr-Sen black holes shares the similar feature of a single horizon.
 For black holes,

 otherwise, we have naked singularities.
 This is illustrated in Fig.~\ref{fig:f2}.